Bachelor's in African American and African Diaspora Studies - Black Popular Culture

 A student studying African American and African Diaspora culture holds a piece of woven fabric with a pattern of red, green, black, and white triangles

-The cultural arts concentration within the African American and African Diaspora Studies (AADS) program is for students interested in developing their knowledge of African American performance, art, film, and music.
+The Black Popular Culture concentration within UNC Greensboro’s Bachelor’s in African American and African Diaspora Studies (AADS) program is for students interested in African American performance, art, film, and music.
+This concentration deepens students’ understanding of the intersections between African American and African Diaspora cultures, history, politics, gender, and artistic expression.

 African American and African Diaspora Program Distinctions